Section Image

 Riverside parks, shopping and dining in Marine City

-Marine City is a riverside community on Michigan’s Thumbcoast, less than a mile from the Canadian border.
+Marine City is a riverside community on Michigan's Thumbcoast that sits right on the Canadian border.
 The St. Clair River separates the city from Sombra, Ontario, and the Belle River threads through residential areas.
-The region was Ojibwe territory for centuries until French trappers and missionaries arrived in the 1600s, and many of the city’s 4,000 residents share French heritage.
+The region was Ojibwe territory for centuries until French trappers and missionaries arrived in the 1600s, and many of the city’s 4,000 residents still share French heritage.
 Waterfront parks, shops and restaurants keep maritime vibes alive.
 “We have a lot of parks right on the river.
-You can bring your pets, stop in and eat and shop — you can spend a whole day,” says Wynne Achatz, owner and broker at Real Estate One Westrick Associates, who has 48 years of experience selling in the area.
+You can bring your pets, stop in and eat and shop — you can spend a whole day,” says Wynne Achatz, owner and broker at Real Estate One Westrick Associates, who has nearly 50 years of experience selling in the area.

 Marine City features waterfront homes and condos with river views

-Some Marine City properties perch on the edge of the St. Clair or Belle Rivers, while others feature water views but no direct access.
-Lot sizes vary; whether a home is on the water or farther inland, some are built on lots measuring under 10,000 square feet, while others include more than an acre.
-Most residential streets have sidewalks separated from the street by bands of grass.
-Condos and single-family fixer-uppers cost $100,000 to $135,000, while early-1900s National and midcentury ranch-style homes sell for $140,000 to $225,000.
+Some Marine City properties perch on the edge of the St. Clair River or Belle River, while others feature water views but no direct access.
+Lot sizes vary from under 10,000 square feet to more than an acre, and most residential streets have sidewalks separated from the street by bands of grass.
+Condos and single-family fixer-uppers cost $100,000 to $135,000, while Nationals from the early 1900s and midcentury ranch-style homes sell for $140,000 to $225,000.
 Condos with river views and newer ranch-style builds sell for $225,000 to $400,000.
 Most homes with river access fetch prices from $575,000 to $850,000.
-Residents contend with cold winters and strong winds; garages can protect against wind damage and reduce the time spent scraping ice off car windows.
+Residents contend with cold winters and strong winds, but many properties include garages that can protect against wind damage and reduce the time spent scraping ice off car windows.

 Watersports, cycling and hiking define outdoor life

 A string of small parks runs between Water Street and the St. Clair River.
-A sandy swimming beach beckons from Marine City Park, steps away from the grills and ornate picnic pavilion at Mariner Park.
-A memorial at Nautical Mile Park honors 69 Michigan-bound Titanic passengers.
-The transient public marina on the Belle River has several wooden docks where boaters can tie up their watercraft, and a kayak and canoe launch awaits across the river.
+Marine City Park has a sandy swimming beach steps away from the grills and ornate picnic pavilion at Mariner Park.
+A memorial at Nautical Mile Park honors Michigan-bound Titanic passengers.
+The public marina on the Belle River has several wooden docks where boaters can tie up their watercraft for the day, and a kayak and canoe launch awaits across the river.
 The pet-friendly Bridge to Bay Trail invites cyclists and hikers to explore 50 miles along the St. Clair River.

 Downtown Marine City blends shopping, dining and river views

 Shops, boutiques, theaters and restaurants anchor Water Street in downtown Marine City.
-Waterside dining is available at Riviera Restaurant & Bar and Anita’s Riverfront Grille, and the seafood at Marine City Fish Company is popular with residents and visitors. “‘Fish’ is across the street [from the river], but it has a balcony that’s open most of the year,” says lifelong resident Achatz, adding that the burgers at Gar’s Lounge also have a strong local following.
+Waterside dining is available at Riviera Restaurant & Bar and Anita’s Riverfront Grille, and the seafood at Marine City Fish Company is popular with residents and visitors.
+“It has a balcony that’s open most of the year,” says lifelong resident Achatz, adding that the burgers at Gar’s Lounge also have a strong local following.
 “It’s a huge hamburger with all the good stuff on it.
 They’re very famous for that.”
 Farther down the river, Hook One Bait and Tackle takes care of anglers’ needs, and shoppers will find VG’s Grocery and Tractor Supply at Riverside Plaza.

 Public and Catholic schools serve Marine City families

-Students start at Belle River Elementary School, which receives a B-minus from Niche.
-Next is Marine City Middle School, rated B. Students at the B-minus-rated Marine City High School can gain work-life experience through the Project Lead the Way program.
+Students start at Belle River Elementary School, which receives a B-minus from Niche, followed by Marine City Middle School, rated B. Students at B-minus-rated Marine City High School can gain work-life experience through the Project Lead the Way program.
 The city is also home to Cardinal Mooney Catholic High School, rated B-plus.
 The Catholic school is affiliated with Holy Cross Catholic Church, where students attend weekly liturgy.
 Michigan’s Schools of Choice program allows students to apply to public schools outside their residential district.

 Seasonal events bring flair to Marine City’s riverfront